 2. Leveling Out: A true economy keeps value flowing, eliminates unhealthy inequalities, and ensures that everyone’s basic needs are met ongoingly.

-3. Generosity: The participants in a true economy always give more than the minimum because it feels good to do so.
+3. Generosity: The participants in a true economy always give more of themselves than the minimum because it feels good to do so.
 This quality of interacting increases the well-being of all.

 4. Value Yourself: When you appreciate your own immense value within the web of life, you can more easily appreciate the value of others and their contributions.

 5. Do What You Love: In a healthy ecosystem, there is abundant energy available to create everything you need by doing what you love to do and sharing the results.